The Svolta Legend is a well-made and beautifully designed 2-wheel kick scooter that looks super fly!

 After one year of riding, here’s our Svolta Legend scooter review

 Our 8-year old loved this scooter.
-After a year of heavy use, our Legend is still in great condition and so we’re happy with our investment.
+After a year of heavy use, our Legend is still in great condition, so we’re happy with our investment.

-With the Legend, you don’t get the absolute best riding experience available, although it’s not too far off.
-It feels more ‘rickety’ than the Sprite, though for the average adventurer, this will likely go unnoticed.
+With the Legend, you don’t get the absolute best riding experience, but it’s not too far off.
+It feels more ‘rickety’ than the Sprite, though, for the average adventurer, this will likely go unnoticed.

 Our 8-year-old is now progressing to a more aggressive scooting style and visiting the skate park.
 Given the choice, she now prefers the Micro Sprite.

 How does the Svolta Legend compare to the Micro Sprite?